kojodoc/kojodoc.github.io/reference/scala.md

     draw(rot(-30) * fillColor(green) -> p.copy)
 }
 ```
-Note - we need to do a `p.copy` in the above code because the original picture `p` has already been drawn, and you can't redraw a picture.
+Note - you need to do a `p.copy` in the above code because the original picture `p` has already been drawn, and you can't redraw a picture.

 Let's try to understand what the following code (copied from above) does.
 The code uses the `map` function  :
 ```scala